hluebber/TestingEvaluationText-to-PASSModelGenerator/README.md

-# LLMs-For-Subject-Oriented-ProcessModeling
+# TestingEvaluationText-to-PASSModelGenerator

-This repository contains the source code, prompts, and generated visualizations for Masters Thesis on:
+This repository contains the source code, prompts, reference models, and generated outputs for the Bachelor's Thesis: **Rigorous Testing and Evaluation of a Text-to-PASS Model Generator**.

-**Exploring the Potential of LLM Technology to Create Subject-Oriented Process Models from Natural Language Texts**.
-It includes implementations for zero-shot, one-shot, and chain-of-thought (CoT) prompting strategies, as well as a web-based interactive Graphical User Interface (GUI) for interactive human-in-the-loop PASS process modeling.
+It extends the original Text-to-Pass generator (see [original repository](https://github.com/I2PM/Text-to-PASS-Model-Generator)) with an optimized prompt configuration, and model selection.

  ## Repository Structure